MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-revaluation.md

 > [!NOTE]
 >  Now an item using the Standard costing method is available for revaluation.

-**1V**: The user posts the purchased links as invoiced and the links become part of inventory, from a financial point of view.
+**1V**: The user posts the purchased links as invoiced and the links become part of stock, from a financial point of view.
 The following table shows the resulting value entries.

 |Posting Date|Entry Type|Valuation Date|Cost Amount (Actual)|Item Ledger Entry No.|Entry No.|
 |------------------|----------------|--------------------|----------------------------|---------------------------|---------------|
 |01-15-20|Direct Cost|01-01-20|150.00|1|1|

  **2Q + 2V**: The user posts the purchased links as consumed for the production of the iron chain.
-From a financial point of view, the links become part of WIP inventory.
+From a financial point of view, the links become part of WIP stock.
 The following table shows the resulting item ledger entry.

 |Posting Date|Item|Entry Type|Quantity|Entry No.|
 |------------------|----------|----------------|--------------|---------------|